 There is a national bycatch reduction program that collects and evaluates data on bycatch, discarding and unintended mortality of fishing operations (NMFS 2013; SBRM 2016).
-Therefore, it is expected that should alternative measures to minimize mortality of unwanted catch be merited, there is a program in place capable of doing so.
-With this, the harvest strategy meets the requirements of the SG 60, 80 and 100 levels for SIf.
+Therefore, it is expected that should

 Based on the observed catch composition data in P2 and NEFSC (2013), there is no discarding of target species, as there is no active federal minimum size requirement in effect.
 The dredge is highly selective to capture surfclams and ocean quahogs that are commercially valuable, catching 80-95% of clams of suitable size in their path (Wallace & Hoff 2004, Meyer et al 1981, Thorarinsdottir et al 2010).
 There is good information on size selectivity for the clam dredge, which is used in stock assessment reports (e.g. Chute et al. 2013, NEFSC 2017).
 See background section on